Welfare as a Guiding Principle for Machine Learning -- From Compass, to Lens, to Roadmap: Introduction

+As a result, learning algorithms increasingly act as determinants of allocation, effectively making decisions about who gets what---and who doesn't.
+As conventional learning framework pursues ever-improving accuracy, we are possibly missing out (or even deteriorating) the ability to make effective and beneficial allocations of the real to-be-allocated resources.
+We posit that many instances in which the use of machine learning has led to undesired social outcomes, even if unintentional, can be explained by accuracy itself being limited (for instance, see \citep{wang2024counterfactual}). \squeeze

+\extended{ In some cases, predictions support downstream decisions in which resources are clearly scarce, such as in university admissions or job hiring, or in which risk must be hedged, such as loan approval or insurance.
+In other cases, scarcity can be more nuanced, but is nonetheless a substantial factor; for example, digital goods are technically of unlimited supply, but which recommended items are eventually purchased, and from which producers, is naturally restricted by the (bounded) choices of users.

+We posit that the issue of limited resources and their allocation holds much more broadly, and applies to most predictive tasks that take place in social context---even when there are no explicit resources, or when the true objective is to simply maximize accuracy. }

+When demand exceeds available resources, the inevitable reality is that not everyone can get a piece of the cake.
+This naturally gives rise to competition---between the system and its users, amongst users themselves, and between competing service providers. \extended{or all of the above.} Conventional learning tools, which treat human inputs as any other `static' abstract input, fail to account for the impact of \emph{human agency}--- through individual knowledge and behavior, competition, and cooperation--- on learning and its outcomes.
+As a result, the sense of control and foresight we have come to expect of learning systems to provide can break down, becoming unreliable, and risking misalignment with reality.

-Rather than hoping for social outcomes to miraculously improve as a result of accuracy maximization, this position paper advocates for the study, design, and deployment of learning algorithms that \emph{directly account for} the economic context in which they operate.
-Economic awareness does not require reinventing the entire learning pipeline; rather, we assert this can, and should, be achieved by augmenting existing predictive methodologies to support key economic notions, foremostly resource scarcity and human agency.
-But ``better social outcomes'' is an illusive concept that often evades proper definition; or when it is defined, remains constrained to a particular narrow formalism.
-To maintain generality and provide flexibility, we propose to build on the notion of \emph{social welfare} as a core guiding principle.
-In economics, social welfare quantifies the overall benefit to agents in an economic system, and questions regarding the estimation, maximization, and distribution of welfare are central to the analysis of any such system.
-Adopting a welfare economics perspective offers many benefits: an established conceptual framework for reasoning about social outcomes, formal structure that enables effective integration with machine learning, and a practical toolkit for guiding system designers and policymakers. \squeeze
+Our goal is to promote the study of learning algorithms that are aware of the economic context in which they operate, and are explicitly designed to promote favorable social outcomes---by accounting for resource scarcity and human agency, and how they relate.
+Towards this, our main thesis is that learning frameworks should be designed to innately support a notion of \emph{social welfare}.
+In economics, welfare quantifies the overall benefit to agents in an economic system, and questions regarding the estimation, maximization, and distribution of welfare are central to the analysis of any such system.
+It also intrinsically supports the idea that agents act autonomously to promote their own interests, and provides a concrete means for policymakers to balance trade-offs, steer outcomes, and implement diverse policies. \squeeze